-High bills this winter?
-Lots of factors impact how hard your furnace has to work to combat the cold Ohio temperatures – from how well your home is insulated to the age of your furnace.
-Homes with electric heating systems can see especially large jumps on winter bills.
+Do you have higher bills in the winter?
+A lot of factors impact how hard your furnace has to work to combat the cold Ohio temperatures –– from how well your home is insulated to the age of your furnace.

-Beyond the cold weather, there are a few other factors that can impact what you pay for electricity each month.
+There are also a few other factors that can impact what you pay each month:

 Extra Billing Days